-Tree should be pruned on a regular basis to not only ensure their safety, but for a host of other reasons such as increased curb appeal of your home, reduces heating costs, eliminates day time mosquitos and saves native birds from stalking cats.
+The tree should be pruned on a regular basis to not only ensure their safety but for a host of other reasons such as increased curb appeal of your home, reduces heating costs, eliminates daytime mosquitos and saves native birds from stalking cats.

 If you want to know some more amazing benefits of pruning your tree, check out this article, but read on for a bit more technical stuff.

 There isn’t a straight answer to this question as the pruning cycle for trees in your yard would depend on several factors.

 On average, you will need to get trees pruned every 3 to 5 years depending on their species and also the growth characteristics of the trees.
 Young trees need to be pruned every two to three years while mature trees would require pruning every five years or so.

 Other factors may call for pruning that, include:

 - You feel a branch has developed weakness and is about to fall.

 - The tree is approaching overhead electrical lines.